 To obtain City support, the applicant should demonstrate that the proposed rezoning is consistent with the City of Snellville Comprehensive Plan and benefits the community as a whole.
 Zoning applications are considered by the Planning and Development Department and Planning Commission and decided by the Mayor and Council.
 Some applications may also require a Future Land Use Map amendment, which can be processed in conjunction with a rezoning request.

-An appeal may be filed where it is alleged that there is error in any order, requirement, decision or determination made by the Planning and Development Director and may be requested by any person aggrieved or affected by a decision of the Planning and Development Director.
+An appeal may be filed where it is alleged that there is error in any order, requirement, decision or determination made by the Planning Director and may be requested by any person aggrieved or affected by a decision of the Planning Director.
 Appeals must be filed within 30-days after such decision is made by filing the application of appeal in the Department of Planning and Development.
-Recourse from the decisions of the Board of Appeals shall be to the Gwinnett Superior Court.
+Recourse from the decisions of the Board of Appeals shall be to the Gwinnett County Superior Court.

 The Unified Development Ordinance identifies certain land uses which do not precisely fit into existing zones, but may be allowed upon approval of a special use permit (SUP).
 A special use permit allows the City to consider uses which may be essential or desirable, but which are not allowed as a matter of right within a zoning district, through a public hearing process.
 An application for a special use permit may be submitted at the same time as a rezoning application and land use plan amendment application should the use require a zoning map amendment and land use map amendment, and which is processed and considered in conjunction with these applications.